EamonnCarson/cs184-GPU-accelerated-raytracing/docs/index.md

 Overall we found that our relatively unoptimized GPU-accelerated raytracing implementation significantly outperforms basic CPU ray-tracing implementations by up to 20x (e.g. project 3-2) on simple scenes without sacrificing render quality.

 ## Technical approach

-###### (A 1-2 page summary of your technical approach, techniques used, algorithms implemented, etc. (use references to papers or other resources for further detail).
-Highlight how your approach varied from the references used (did you implement a subset, or did you change or enhance anything), the unique decisions you made and why.)
+[//]: # (A 1-2 page summary of your technical approach, techniques used, algorithms implemented, etc. use references to papers or other resources for further detail.
+Highlight how your approach varied from the references used did you implement a subset, or did you change or enhance anything, the unique decisions you made and why.)

 ### A note about resources
 The instructions for this section say to go over what resources and papers we referenced in order to build this and how we differed from their strategies.
 Overall we did not reference any real resources other than project 3-2 and the OpenCL documentation.
 Our implementation for this project does not radically differ from the implementation of project 3-2 (the process and architecture are generally the same, just implemented using kernels and OpenCL).

 There are a couple algorithmic differences though.

 First, since kernels cannot communicate between eachother, adaptive sampling was axed, since that would require that we do sequential processing of each sample.
 Technically since our final product parallelizes by pixel this could be achieved, but our goal was to have one kernel per traced ray which would render this strategy impossible, so we did not implement adaptive sampling.

 Second, we decided not to use russian roulette because we felt that it would be ineffective.
 With kernels since they run in parallel (generally with single-instruction-multiple-data SIMD) the runtime of the kernel is going to be the runtime of the longest kernel in the same batch.
 Russian roulette is effective because it allows you to short-circuit some computations while still keeping your estimator of the amount of light unbiased.

 In our case since the length of a set of runs is dictated by the length of the longest run, short-circuiting does not reduce the runtime as much. we felt that keeping the branching factor down by not including short-circuiting would probably lead to more efficient code than implementing short-circuiting.

 ### Why OpenCL?
 Among the suggested options for this project was implementing GPU-accelerated ray-tracing using the NVIDIA OptiX library; however, we decided that we wanted our ray-tracer to be truly cross platform so instead we decided to implement the ray-tracer in OpenCL.

 Overall we were able to mostly achieve our goal, and got our program to compile properly on Ubuntu and Windows.
 We did not make this program OSX compatible, becuase we learned after starting that OSX had deprecated OpenCL in favor of Metal and OSX was being obtuse in general.

 ### Overall approach